vivekwolf123/crypto_currency_info/README.md

 Reducer - Takes state and event and reduces it into state and effect

 2) Domain Module

 Contains Model class and a use case which is responsible for performing only one task.
 The use case maps the entity to the model and provides it to the view model.

 3) Data Module

 - Contains the API interface, Room database dao interface
 - Entity that is provided by the API or the Room database
 - Repository that decides if it needs to fetch data either from the API or the Room database
 - The repository provides the entity to the domain layer

 4) Common UI Module

 Contains UI components, resources such as drawables, strings, reusable UI code, color, theme and typography

+5) Navigation Module

+Contains the routes for the screens

+6) Feature base Module

+Contains BaseViewModel and Reducer

+7) Core base Module

+Contains Internet util and AppResult class which is a generic implementation for success and error case used by domain and data modules

+8) Common utils Module

+Contains error type enum for handling the error codes and also extension class

 ### Tech Stack
 - Android Studio